oVirt/ovirt-site/source/feature/detailedquota.html.md

     * The threshold will be configured for the administrator and for the User.
 The default value for administrators is 60%, and for regular users is 75%.

-    * When Quota reaches the threshold limit, an audit log notification should be performed to the Administrator or the User.
+    * When Quota reaches the threshold limit, an audit log notification should be issued to the Administrator or the User.

     * User audit log should be: